rolspace/www.rolandoramos.tech/_posts/2017-12-03-about-hiring-software-engineers.markdown

 A technical evaluation needs to happen within the context of an in-person interview, not as a take home assignment or project.
 It doesn't matter if the interview is onsite or remote, technology has advanced enough that this should not be a concern anymore.
 For me, the best way to verify someone's skill as a Software Engineer is to use an onsite assessment.
 If there is a whiteboard available, even better.

 Something that I believe is quite important, is to make sure that the right kind of technical challenge is selected to evaluate candidates.
-I have a preference for selecting challenges that illustrate real issues or tasks that the candidate would encounter if they were selected for the position.
+I have a preference for selecting challenges that illustrate real issues or tasks that the candidate would encounter if they were selected for the role advertised.

-Good coding assessments are ones that allow for the candidate to discuss their solution with a "colleague", with the interviewer acting out this role.
-True software development is a collaborative process and the interviewer will gain valuable insight about the candidate's approach to solving problems with code.
-For the candidates, the technical interview does not become a stressful experience with someone simply looking over their shoulder as they work or just waiting for them to provide a solution that will be graded by someone else.
+Good coding assessments are ones that allow for the candidate to discuss their solution with a "colleague"...meaning the interviewer.
+Software development is at its core, a collaborative process.
+If the candidate can discuss the details of their solution, the interviewer will gain valuable insight about the candidate's approach to solving problems with code.
+For the candidates, the technical interview does not become a stressful experience with someone simply looking over their shoulder as they work or just waiting for them to provide a solution.

 Should the candidates write code?
 YES!
 Just remember that a technical interview is already a tense environment, where the candidate needs to prove their expertise and skills to people whom they have never worked with.
 As someone in charge of hiring, it is your responsibility to make the technical interview a place where candidates feel comfortable.